 "Together Andromeda and the computer provide plans to the government to construct a missile capable of intercepting and destroying any foreign rockets which are fired upon Britain.
 Everyone is delighted with this except Fleming, who sees the teaming up of Andromeda and the computer as a menace.
 Fleming tries to destroy the computer, which retaliates, but its blow falls on Dawnay."

-On this day in 1964, Doctor Who aired "Dangerous Journey."
-This served as the second episode of the program's second season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1964 (in the United Kingdom), Doctor Who aired "Dangerous Journey."
+Officially, this served as the second episode of the program's second season, and here's the plot summary as detailed by IMDB.com:

 "Ian and Barbara are accidentally taken into Smithers' laboratory and, while the Doctor and Susan face a hazardous journey to reach them, they witness the deadly effects of DN6 first hand."